laurb9/PanoController-Firmware/README.md

 - 10K resistor
 - 47K resistor
 - 2 x 4-pin female connectors for motor connections
-- 3-pin connector/jack for remote shutter
+- 3-pin connector/jack for remote shutter and camera-specific cable with connector.
 - 2-pin power connector/DC power jack
 - 6AA battery holder or a 6V-10V power source.

 ### Libraries
 - Adafruit_BluefruitLE_SPI
+- <a href="https://github.com/laurb9/StepperDriver/releases">StepperDriver</a>
 - Wire
-- <a href="https://github.com/laurb9/StepperDriver/releases">StepperDriver</a>

 ### Hardware

-Well, this is a controller, so it needs a pano bot platform to control.
+Well, this is a controller, so it needs a pano platform to control.
 I used the Gigapan Epic 100 but any platform with two motors (or even one, I suppose) can be used.
 The only thing required of the platform is the two stepper motors, one for horizontal movement and the other for vertical.